 ABOUT ROSSLYN DELMONICO

-Rosslyn Delmonico, MA, RSLP, CCC-SLP has been a Speech-Language Pathologist for over 36 years both within the private and public school systems, and has had her own private practice since 1991.
-Through her years of experience, she has worked almost exclusively with primary school-aged children, with her main focus of interest being on those with language impairments.
+Rosslyn Delmonico, MA, RSLP, CCC-SLP has been a Speech-Language Pathologist for over40 years both within the private and public school systems, and has had her own private practice since 1991.
+Through her years of experience, she has worked almost exclusively with school-aged children and teens, with her main focus of interest being on those with language impairments.

 Rosslyn saw a need for a connected and comprehensive social language program, which would take language impaired children from a basic greeting to the most complicated conversation that they were capable of having.
 In 2006, she started developing a speech language therapy tool for children called Color My Conversation.
 Since that time, it has continued to emerge as a social language based program applicable for both special needs and mainstream children.